EnderiteFox/CustomAssembler/README.md

 # Hardware specifications

-The register bank has 15 8-bit registers, and a zero register
+The register bank has 15 8-bit registers, and a zero register.
-The program memory is a ROM with 1024 16-bit instructions
+The program memory is a ROM with 1024 16-bit instructions.
-The ALU has an overflow and a zero-result flag
+The ALU has an overflow and a zero-result flag (respectively on the first and second bit).
+Every instruction that make use of the ALU are setting the ALU flags accordingly.
-The RAM can store 256 8-bit numbers
+The RAM can store 256 8-bit numbers.

 # Assembler features
 Instruction numbers for the immediate and address instruction types support decimal, binary and hexadecimal numbers